 - Buy now—a button that can be added to your site to sell your eBook.
 You can pair it with your own site design, product images, and description.

-- Product card—this will feature the whole eBook on your site along with the description, a “buy now’ button, and uploaded images.
-You can customize it on Sellfy and embed the code to your site.
+- Single product—this will feature the whole eBook on your site along with the description, a Buy Now button, and uploaded images.
+You can customize it on Sellfy and embed the code on your site.

-- Store view—this will add the entire Sellfy store page to your site and is a great option for selling more than one eBook.
+- All products—this will add the entire Sellfy store page to your site and is a great option for selling more than one eBook.

-In addition, if you combine the “buy now” button with the Shopping Cart feature, your customers will have the option to add multiple items to their cart.
+In addition, if you combine Buy Now with the shopping cart button, your customers will have the option to add multiple items to their cart.
 How convenient is that?

 What’s more, if you’re selling different variations of your eBook, they’ll get a dropdown menu with all the product variants.
 At the checkout stage, customers can then review their order as well as any tax charges.
 If you’d like to give the embed feature a try, we have a very detailed tutorial on our site.

 And last, but not least, you’ll need to promote your product!